-- Run EZSetup on the switch that you are configuring to be the master.
-Follow the prompts to specify the hostname and other identification, time zone, and network properties.
+- (EX Series switches only) Run EZSetup on the switch that you are configuring to be the master member switch.
+Make sure the hostname and other identification, time zone, and network properties are set up on the master.
 See Connecting and Configuring an EX Series Switch (CLI Procedure) for details.
-The properties that you specify for the master apply to the entire Virtual Chassis, including all the member switches that you later interconnect with the master.
+The parameters you specify for the master apply to the entire Virtual Chassis, including all the member switches that you interconnect later.

 - If you want to configure and manage the Virtual Chassis remotely, specify the VME global management interface.
 You can configure the VME global management interface when you are setting up the master or you can do it after completing the other configuration steps for the Virtual Chassis.
 See Configuring the Virtual Management Ethernet Interface for Global Management of an EX Series Virtual Chassis (CLI Procedure).

-- Configure mastership of the Virtual Chassis by using either the nonprovisioned or preprovisioned configuration.
+- Configure mastership of the Virtual Chassis using either a nonprovisioned or preprovisioned configuration.
 See Configuring Mastership of a Virtual Chassis for details.

 A Virtual Chassis has two Routing Engines, one in the master role and the other in the backup role.
 Therefore, we recommend that you always use commit synchronize rather than simply commit to save configuration changes made for a Virtual Chassis.
 This ensures that the configuration changes are saved in both Routing Engines.

-Before you begin to interconnect a Virtual Chassis across long distances, such as between wiring closets:
+Before you begin to interconnect new Virtual Chassis members across long distances, such as between wiring closets: